-In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments," which amends the FASB's guidance on the impairment of financial instruments.
-The ASU adds to U.S. GAAP an impairment model ("current expected credit loss model").
+In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, "Measurement of Credit Losses on Financial Instruments," which amends the FASB's guidance on the impairment of financial instruments.
+The ASU adds to U.S. GAAP an impairment model ("current expected credit loss model" or "CECL").
 Under this new guidance, an entity recognizes as an allowance its estimate of expected credit losses.
 The ASU is effective for fiscal years beginning after December 15, 2019.
-The Company is currently evaluating the impact, if any, that the ASU will have on the Company; the adoption of the ASU is not currently expected to have a material impact on the Company's consolidated statement of financial condition.
+The Company has performed an analysis and determined which areas are in and out of scope and which areas that it can apply the practical expedient.